miklevin/MikeLev.in/_posts/2024-10-08-unpacking-fasthtml-databases.md

 ## Avoiding the Giant Reset Button of Tech

-Here's what I need to really learn and internalize.
-I the birth of a new framework (FastHTML, in this case) new conventions spring into being and you just have to learn them.
+This article covers those parts of FastHTML that I have to learn and internalize--***FAST***.
+With the birth of a new framework (FastHTML, in this case), new conventions spring into being.
+You just have to learn them.
+This is why examples and tutorials are so important up-front.

+### There Goes My Precious Muscle Memory Again

 New patterns, ugh!
 New things to train your brain to do.
 New muscle memory to learn to type.
 Ugh, it's a huge buy-in and investment and after some 30 to 40 years of the giant reset button of tech in the sky coming down to crush me, I approach it with caution.

-## The Birth of a Pythonic API Wrapper
+## Wrapping Python Functions Changes the Interface

 So we stay as close as possible to now timeless Python patterns.
 The heart of this thing isn't going away, and it's just how we finagle new framework patterns